Skip to content

 • --dataset-type - the type of dataset to export.
 In this case, we are exporting the hVCF data.

-• --sample-names - a comma-separated list of sample names to export.
+• --sample-file - text file with list of sample names to export, one per line.

 • --output-dir - the directory to place the exported hVCF files.